DHTMLX/docs-suite/docs/ribbon/api/ribbon_setstate_method.md

 @signature: {'setState(state: IState): void;'}

 @params:
-- state 		object			a hash of <i>key:value</i> pairs, where the key is the ID of a control and the value is a new value/state of the control
+`state: object` - a hash of *key:value* pairs, where the key is the ID of a control and the value is a new value/state of the control

 @example:
 ribbon.setState({